-These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes).
+These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased Sources.

 Factual Reporting: HIGH

-First Draft News features training resources and a resource catalog for journalist industry news.
-It is designed both as a best practice guide and analysis focused on specific news such as elections around the world.
-For example the UK Election and German Election.
-They typically publish very well sourced articles and they utilize credible sources such as Columbia Journalism Review, shorensteincenter.org, NPR, and the New York Times.
-In their headlines they typically utilize neutral language such as “Why we need to understand misinformation through visuals.”
+First Draft News features training resources and a catalog for journalist industry news.
+It is designed both as a best practice guide and analysis focused on specific news such as elections worldwide.
+For example, the UK Election and German Election.
+They typically publish very well-sourced articles, and they utilize credible sources such as Columbia Journalism Review, shorensteincenter.org, NPR, and the New York Times.
+In their headlines, they typically use neutral language such as “Why we need to understand misinformation through visuals.”
 Further, First Draft News has a partnership with credible UK fact-checkers, Full Fact.

 - None in the Last 5 years